Limit Theory for the Sample Autocovariance for Heavy Tailed Stationary Infinitely Divisible Processes Generated by Conservative Flows: Important Ingredients

-Recall the fact that given the moments of any order, the Mittag-Leffler laws can be uniquely determined (e.g., \cite{bingham:1971}).
+Recall the fact that given the moments of all orders, the Mittag-Leffler laws can be uniquely determined (e.g., \cite{bingham:1971}).
 A simple application of the Carleman sufficient condition proves that the laws of $M_{\beta}(1-V_{\beta})$ can also be uniquely determined by their moments.
-From these observations, (\ref{e:firstgoalergodic}) follows if we can show that
+From these observations, (\ref{e:firstgoalergodic}) follows if we can show that as $n \to \infty$,

-From now, we will repeatedly use Karamata's Tauberian theorem for power series (e.g., Corollary 1.7.3 in \cite{bingham:goldie:teugels:1987}).

 First, we claim that

 where $\mu_A(\cdot) = \mu(\cdot \cap A) / \mu(A)$. \\ For the proof, the following identity is needed:

 As $\lambda \downarrow 0$, we have